Built by Thomas Shepherd in 1842 and named after his wife Mary, the house is Georgian Style with elegant French windows.

 Our first wine was made on the property in 2000, we picked half a ton that year.
 In 2007 four and a half tons, went to Penfolds at Magill Estate and 2008 was the last time we made wine at Marybank until now.
 The grapes sent to Magill usually go into St Henri but in 2010 the whole 8.8 tons was selected to go into Grange.

-She does all the cool stuff, like chatting and emailing couples, organising the paper stuff, payments, rehearsals and making sure Billy is under control.
+She does all the cool stuff, like drinking tea and emailing couples, organising the paper stuff, payments, rehearsals and making sure Billy is under control.

 Crotch sniffer & Crazy puppy